 For a string trimmer that is not only light on the overall weight, but also light on the price, take a look at the PowerSmart PS76110A.
 It is a 2-in-1 trimmer that converts easily to an edger.
 And the handle is adjustable and ergonomic for comfortable handling throughout the day.

 Its long-life battery can charge on the included charging port in less than an hour, limiting your downtime.
 Get a second battery and never have to stop for longer than the time it takes to switch them out.
 It also has an automatic feed spool that gives you trimmer line when you need it without bumping or stalling.

 It is only logical to think that thicker cutting will not only eat trimmer line but also diminish the battery charge, so factor that in if your battery dies too quickly.
 There is an issue with the trimmer line, though.
 Spools for this that already have line do not exist, so if you need a new line, you have to load it by hand, like spooling a fishing reel.

-Besides that, we think it’s one of the best battery powered weed eaters for the money.
+Besides that, we think it’s one of the best battery weed eater for the money.